M-uzamilAli/WATER_PLANT_FULL_STACK_APP/README.md

 }
 ```

 **Before deploying anywhere beyond your own machine, move these into environment variables** (e.g. via `python-dotenv`) rather than committing real credentials.
-This is the single most important pre-deployment change — see [Known Limitations](#-known-limitations--suggested-improvements).
+This is the single most important pre-deployment change.

 ---